Thomas O'Ware: Kelty Hearts

 After leaving Partick Thistle on 29 July 2021, O'Ware joined newly-promoted Scottish League Two side Kelty Hearts on 30 July 2021 ahead of the 2021-22 campaign.

 International

 O'Ware represented Scotland at schoolboy level in 2011.

 Coaching

-During his playing career, O'Ware has already begun his coaching career and has experience working in the Greenock Morton academy working mainly with the Under 14s, U15s and U16s.

-He has also been studying for his UEFA 'B' Licence.

-After rupturing his ACL at Partick Thistle, O’Ware helped out with the coaching staff under then manager Gary Caldwell, and spent matchdays in the dugout as part of the non-playing staff.
+During his playing career, O'Ware began his coaching career by working with the Greenock Morton academy.
+After rupturing his ACL at Partick Thistle, O'Ware helped out with the coaching staff under then manager Gary Caldwell, and spent matchdays in the dugout as part of the non-playing staff.

-Troon F.C.
-Development Team

 O'Ware was appointed as Head Coach for the Troon F.C.
 Development Team in August 2020, who will be competing in the Lowland Development League (West) in season 2020–21.
+In November 2021, O'Ware joined the coaching staff at Rangers, coaching the club's under-16 team.
+In May 2023, O'Ware was appointed the new head coach of Queen's Park's development squad, known as Young Queen's Park.